1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

     return user
 ~~~

-Obviously, it put more things together, and it gets better because Putting relevant components together makes their relationship explicit.
+Obviously, it put more things together, and it gets better because putting relevant components together makes their relationship explicit.
 Seems that the structure become more "impure", but more pratical.
 There is a motto needs to be remembered:

 > Practicality beats purity.
 >
 > &mdash; The Zen of Python, by Tim Peters

-Those minds also embodied at everywhere of programming, even in life.
+Those minds also embodied at everywhere of programming(even in life).
 For example, the statements of code:

 > C++ Example of Bad Code That Jumps Around
 >